rybro/csgo-autodemo/README.md

 * creates a "demos" folder to store demos in a saner fashion
 * automatically renames demo based on map name it was recorded on and time, e.g. demo.dem becomes de_overpass_032110_20151018.dem
 * console.log parsing for map name
-* if console.log is over a certain size, which can cause problems when parsing, it deletes it and creates a new one.
+* if console.log is over a certain size, which can cause problems when parsing, it deletes it and creates a new one
 * aborts script upon closure of the CSGO process